This Is Not a Film: Reception

-Review aggregation website Rotten Tomatoes gives a score of 97% based on reviews from 97 critics, with an average rating of 8.9/10, and the site's consensus is: "Through simple means and filming, This is Not a Film presents a vital political statement and a snapshot of life in Iran as enemy of the state."
-Metacritic rated it 90/100 based on 27 reviews.
+This Is Not a Film has an approval rating of 97% on review aggregator website Rotten Tomatoes, based on 103 reviews, and an average rating of 8.9/10.
+The website's critical consensus states: "Through simple means and filming, This is Not a Film presents a vital political statement and a snapshot of life in Iran as enemy of the state."
+Metacritic assigned the film a weighted average score of 90 out of 100, based on 27 critics, indicating "universal acclaim".

 Keith Uhlich of Time Out New York named This Is Not A Film the sixth-best film of 2012, calling it an "extraordinarily egoless self-profile" and "protest art at its peak."
 Sight & Sound placed it eighth on its list of the best films of 2012.
 Calling This Is Not A Film one of the top 10 movies of 2012, critic Ann Hornaday of The Washington Post said it "uses Brechtian staging, blurred lines between documentary and drama, and an iPhone to explore the notion of physical and political boundaries, the aesthetic and technological contours of cinema, and the enduring power of self-expression."
 Critic A. O. Scott of The New York Times rated This Is Not a Film the fourth best documentary of 2012, calling it a "brave and witty video diary, an essay on the struggle between political tyranny and the creative imagination."
 Peter Debruge of Variety called the film "a courageous act of nonviolent protest."
 Deborah Young of The Hollywood Reporter called it "an unusual documentary" that finds a creative solution to Panahi's ban on filmmaking.
 Jacques Mandelbaum of Le Monde wrote that the film shows audiences Panahi's courage and dignity.
-In December 2012 it was shortlisted as one of 15 films eligible for Best Documentary Feature at the 85th Academy Awards.
+In December 2012, it was shortlisted as one of 15 films eligible for Best Documentary Feature at the 85th Academy Awards.